AdobeDocs/experience-manager-65.pt-BR/help/forms/using/upgrade.md

     * **Run Migration Utility**

       The migration utility makes the adaptive forms and correspondence management assets of earlier versions compatible with AEM 6.3 forms.
-You can download the utility from AEM package share.
+You can download the utility from AEM Software Distribution.
 For step-by-step information to configure and use the migration utility, see [migration utility](../../forms/using/migration-utility.md) documentation.

     * **Reconfigure Adobe Sign**